 Drum & Bass producer Objectiv has only been releasing music under his alias since 2017, but in that time has built a respectable reputation for himself.
 His fast-paced and techy sound design helped him finish off 2019 strongly with releases on labels such as Flexout Audio and Lifestyle Music.

-We chatted with Felix about where his passion for bass synthesis stemmed from and his tips and tricks when it comes to creating bass sounds.
+We chatted with Felix about his passion for synthesis, and some tips and tricks when it comes to creating D&B.

 When I met you a few months back, I remember you telling me that if someone explained a sound to you that you could go and recreate.